-Ignoring conventional wisdom, which says you should clean an 1100 about every 100 rounds, I only gave it one wipe-down.
+Ignoring conventional wisdom that says you should clean an 1100 about every 100 rounds, I only gave it one wipe-down.
 I shot almost 700 rounds without a hiccup.

 Value: * * * * *

 It only looks like carbon fiber.
 But given its performance and features compared to the competition, the Remington 1100 Competition Synthetic is a lot of gun for the money (and includes ProBore choke tubes).

 Customize This: * * * * *

-Because the 1100’s been around for 55 years, there’s a plethora of aftermarket parts available: replacement triggers, extended bolt handles, extended carrier releases, alternate trigger shoes, etc.
+Because the 1100’s been around for 55 years, there’s a plethora of aftermarket parts and adjustment options to checkout — replacement triggers, extended bolt handles, extended carrier releases, alternate trigger shoes, etc.

 Overall: * * * * 1/2

 The Model 1100 Competition Synthetic is one of the softest-shooting shotguns you’ll ever shoulder.
-Despite its weight (or maybe because of it), it’s one of the most effective and complete out-of-the-box clay-busters money can buy.
+Despite its weight (or maybe because of it), it’s one of the most effective and complete out-of-the-box skeet or trap guns money can buy.